mohammad523/Linker/README.md

 ## Project Description

-A social networking platform for the growing American Muslim community.
+A social networking platform.
 This application is going to have a website, iPhone, and android apps.

 ## Technologies